 There are many paranormal exhibits around the world, but none has felt as real as "The Devil's Rocking Chair".
-The exhibit had to close down unfortunately; this only a month after purchasing the creepy rocking chair.
-There is no word if the exhibit will ever open again, this was due to the intense paranormal activity that occurred after buying it.
+The exhibit had to close down, unfortunately; this only a month after purchasing the creepy rocking chair.
+There is no word if the exhibit will ever open again, due to the intense paranormal activity that occurred after buying it.

 What Paranormal Activity Happened During The Exhibit?

 Plenty of paranormal activity went on during the exhibit.
 A power cord pulling itself out of the wall, a light focussing on the rocking chair, five tour guides crying uncontrollably, a woman in the first group fainting.
 The chair is also believed to be the focus point of "The Conjuring 3".
 Needless to say, this is a chair with tons of history and ties to none other than Lorraine Warren, the famous paranormal investigator.

 The Devil's Rocking Chair was recently purchased by Zak Bagans, the man from the paranormal series "Ghost Adventures".
 The chair was supposed to be the main attraction at his Haunted Museum in Las Vegas, but the paranormal activity surrounding the chair threw a spanner in the works.